dorathyofoha/network-file-shares-permissions/README.md

 </p>

 <h1>Setting Up Network File Shares and Permissions</h1>
-This project describe how files and folders are shared over the network and how permissions are granted to different group of people in different levels of access using Windows Server and Active Directory.<br />
+This project describe how files and folders are shared over the network and how permissions are granted to different groups of people in different levels of access.
+This is all done within Active Directory on our Client Virtual Machine in Azure.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Computer)
 - Remote Desktop
-- Active Directory Domain Services
+- Active Directory Domain Service
+- Security Groups
 - PowerShell

 <h2>Operating Systems Used </h2>